Essiencee/Essience-blog/content/tags/tags.md

 # This file represents a page section.
 headless: false

-design:
-  # Use a 1-column layout
-  columns: "2"

 content:
   # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)
   taxonomy: tags